abdul97233/fb-chat-bot/README.md

 <b>Deploy on Heroku:
 1. Fork This Repo <br>
 2. Click on the button to Deploy and follow steps <br>
 3.then just put your fb cookie XS & C_user id <br>

-<h4> So Follow Above Steps 👆 and then deploy other wise bot won't work</h4>
+<h4> So Follow The Above Steps 👆 then deploy otherwise bot won't work</h4>

-Press the below button to  deploy on Heroku
+Press the below button to deploy on Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/abdul97233/fb-chat-bot-heroku)